wingify/readme-central/recipes/vwo-fme-flutter-sdk-usage.md

 <!-- javascript@7-13 -->

 This code initializes the VWO SDK using the init function.
 The init function takes in the required parameters - SDK Key and Account ID.
-Optional keys like storage, logger, polling, etc. can be passed depending upon the requirements.
+Optional keys like storage, logger, polling, etc can be passed depending upon the requirements.

 # Set User Context